microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-03.md

 ## Success Criteria

-A successfully completed solution should accomplish the following goals:

-- Some files may contain multiple document types in the same file.
+During this challenge you will:

-- The application should be able to properly classify documents and use the appropriate model to extract the submissions contained in the file
+- Observe the application properly classifying documents and using the appropriate model to extract the submissions contained in the file
-- Should be able to process all documents
+- Observe the processing of all documents
-- Should be able to extract all form fields from the documents
+- Extract all form fields from the documents
-- Should be able to grade the questions for correctness.
+- Observe that the application grades the questions for correctness.
-- Should be able to store the student submission alongside the grade in JSON format in Cosmos DB
+- Observe that the application stores the student submission alongside the grade in JSON format in Cosmos DB
-- Should be able to store the guest activity preferences in the Cosmos DB database.
+- Observe that the guest activity preferences in the Cosmos DB database
 - You should be able to configure the descriptions for each tool and tool parameter to enable to assistants perform their tasks correctly.
-- The AI assistant should be able to parse the students responses on exam questions and grade them correctly based on the information in the knowledge (AI Search) extracted from the uploaded documents to Azure Blob Store.
+- Observe that the AI assistant should be able to parse the students responses on exam questions and grade them correctly based on the information in the knowledge (AI Search) extracted from the sample documents to Azure Blob Store.

 ## Learning Resources